mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 #### Installation

-The Python virtual environment needs to be created wiht `system-site-packages` option enabled to get access to GDAL/OGR Python packages.
+The Python virtual environment needs to be created with `system-site-packages` option enabled to get access to GDAL/OGR Python packages.
 Also the MapSwipe Workers Python Package needs access to a data directory for logs and data for the API.

 ```bash